 This is an all time favorite for me.
 The weather was a little dreary which I was initially disappointed about, until I turned around and saw all the waterfalls in the mountain backdrop.
 STUNNING.
 We had to toss the drone up for a few shots of that.
 The town of Hanalei is also super cute.
 I like to grab a smoothie at The Aloha Juice Bar and walk around all the shops.

 This.
 Is.
 A. Must.
 Waimea Canyon is called the Grand Canyon of the Pacific.
 It is by far the most unique thing I’ve seen on any of the Hawaiian islands and one of my favorite things to do in Kauai!
 There are a lot of designated hiking trails, and random stop offs that you can make to see the waterfall.
-I photographed an amazing Waimea Canyon elopement earlier this year, so I was stoked to take Efrain to this spot!
+I photographed an amazing Waimea Canyon elopement earlier this year.

 This is kind of a two for one stop.
 Park at Opaeka‘a Falls to check out the view of the waterfall there, and then cross the street to the lookout over the river.
 It’s really beautiful!
 Then drive down toward the signs for the village, you will see them at the lookout.
 You can rent a kayak to go out to Secret Falls and walk the grounds of a traditional Hawaiian village.
 We were trying to relax more on this trip, so we skipped the kayak but got our nerd on at the village.
 It’s well worth the stop if you’re looking for some culture!